Field theory expansions of string theory amplitudes

-Now, string field theory numerical calculations in \cite{Sen:2019jpm, Polchinski:1998rq} suggest that a mass-level expansion with the following properties should exist: (i) We sum over poles in all channels, introducing no new singularities except at these poles. (ii) Contact terms are crucial and finite; their precise form is subject to field redefinition ambiguity. (iii) The field redefinition ambiguity shows up in the truncated expansion.
-This last point will play a very important role in what follows.
-Unfortunately, such an analytic representation has never been worked out in the literature \footnote{In \cite{Giddings:1986iy}, Giddings used Witten's open string field theory to derive the Veneziano amplitude, but the equivalence was at the level of the world-sheet integrals and not in a form amenable to level truncation.
+While string field theory numerical calculations in \cite{Sen:2019jpm} and chapter 9 in \cite{ Polchinski:1998rq} suggest a mass-level expansion of the sort described above, analytic representations do not exist in the literature \footnote{In \cite{Giddings:1986iy}, Giddings used Witten's open string field theory to derive the Veneziano amplitude, but the equivalence was at the level of the world-sheet integrals and not in a form amenable to level truncation.
 This was addressed in \cite{Taylor:2002bq} numerically.
-To date, no analytic expressions for string amplitudes at truncated level exist.}.
+To date, no analytic expressions for string amplitudes at truncated level exist. }.
+Even numerically, it has never been demonstrated that criterion (b) can be fulfilled with a finite set of polynomial contact terms.
 Using the recently revived interest in crossing symmetric dispersion relations, attempts have been made to write string amplitudes as poles over all channels \cite{Sinha:2020win, Gopakumar:2021dvg, Bhat:2023puy}.
-However, none of these satisfy all the criteria mentioned above (eg. (iii)) and do not allow for a convenient truncation, which would retain all the features of the string amplitude.
-Would such a representation look like QFT involving higher-spin massive particles?
-In particular, suppose we were interested in the physics inside $|s_{1,2}|<R$, then would we be able to capture all the important features of the string amplitude by retaining $N\sim R$ modes and including contact terms that exhibit finiteness?
-What we mean by the finiteness of the contact terms \footnote{If we did the level sum in the contact terms to infinity first, then there would be nonanalyticity in $s_1,s_2$ to cancel the double counting introduced by the second channel.
-Convergence in sum over levels suggests that one should think of all the pieces at a particular level together and not individually.} is that as we add more modes into the description, the coefficients in front of the contact term polynomials exhibit signs of convergence.
-We will show that there indeed exist new representations of string amplitudes with these QFT inspired properties.
-Rather fascinatingly, we will also demonstrate that for massless 2-2 scattering, we are naturally led to the open superstring amplitude using these considerations.
+However, none of these satisfy all the criteria mentioned above and do not allow for a convenient truncation, which would retain all the features of the string amplitude.
+Our goal is to find analytic expressions whose truncations respect (a)-(c) and pass the stringent check discussed above.